IBM System/360 Model 65

 The IBM System/360 Model 65 is a member of the IBM System/360 family of computers.
 It was announced April 1965, and replaced two models, the Model 60 and Model 62, announced one year prior but never shipped.
 It was discontinued in March 1974.

 Models

 There are six submodels of the S/360-65.
 They vary by the amount of core memory with which the system is offered.
 The G65, H65, I65, IH65 and J65 submodels are configured with 128K, 256K, 512K, 768K or 1M of core memory, respectively.
 By 1974 the smallest G submodel had been discontinued.
 The MP (multiprocessor) model was added supporting from 512K to 2MB of system memory.
 The system can also attach IBM 2361 Large Capacity Storage (LCS) modules which provide up to 8MB of additional storage, however with a considerably slower memory cycle time of 8 microseconds compared to the 750 nanoseconds of processor storage.

+The first model 65 was delivered to the Lincoln Laboratory in November 1965.